efegulcan/PokeMart/README.md

 - **Spring Boot**: A powerful and flexible framework for building Java-based enterprise applications. *Spring Boot* simplifies the development process and allows for the rapid creation of production-ready applications.

-- **Spring Security**: Ensuring the security of the *PokeMart* application, *Spring Security* is employed to manage authentication and authorization, protecting user data and transactions.
+- **Spring Security**: Ensuring the security of the *PokeMart* application, *Spring Security* is employed to manage authentication and authorization, protecting trainer data and transactions.

 - **Spring Data JPA**: An integral part of the *Spring Data* umbrella, *Spring Data JPA* simplifies database access using the Java Persistence API (JPA).
 It is used to interact with the PostgreSQL database seamlessly.

-- **Thymeleaf**: A modern server-side Java template engine for web and standalone environments. *Thymeleaf* is used to create dynamic and feature-rich HTML pages for the *PokeMart* user interface.
+- **Thymeleaf**: A modern server-side Java template engine for web and standalone environments. *Thymeleaf* is used to create dynamic and feature-rich HTML pages for the *PokeMart* trainer interface.

-- **PostgreSQL**: A robust, open-source relational database system employed to store and manage data related to Pokémon, products, and user transactions.
+- **PostgreSQL**: A robust, open-source relational database system employed to store and manage data related to Pokémon, products, and trainer transactions.

 ## Features